cf73/fidelis3/content/collections/products/encore.md

     content:
       -
         type: text
         text: 'A classic design that offers a truly engaging performance at a real world price point.
 Combining first rate sound quality and an elegant design the Encore is a perfect fit.
 It delivers a lifelike performance with superb transparency.
 It’s inherent musicality and smooth tonal balance guarantees many years of listening pleasure.
-Fitted with a Origin Live Zephyr tonearm as standard, but upgraded arm options are available for extra expense. '
+No tonearm is included, but multiple options are available. '
   -
     type: heading
     attrs: